La Voz (Spanish TV series) season 8: Blind Auditions

 In the Blind auditions, each coach had to complete their teams with 14 contestants.
 Each coach had three "blocks" to prevent another coach from getting a contestant.
 Twelve participants who got no chair turned were chosen to participate on The Comeback Stage.
+At the end of the blind auditions, Alejandro Sanz only used his block once, and Luis Fonsi didn't use his third block.

 The Great Battles

 The battles round was broadcast on October 29.
 The coaches divide their contestants into four groups of three or four artists, depending on their music style.
 They perform a selected song by their respective coach together, and each coach decides how many, or even if any one of them advances in the competition.
 Coaches receive help from their advisors: María José Llergo for Team Alborán, Beret for Team Malú, Greeicy for Team Alejandro and David Bisbal for Team Fonsi.
 Out of 14 contestants, only seven contestants per team advance to the Knockouts.

 Knockouts

 Phase 1: Knockouts

 The knockouts round began airing on 6 November.
 Each coach's seven artists performed, and one is given the fast pass, advancing to the live shows.
 Out of the other six, three are chosen by their coach to be in the "Red zone".
 As artists are put in the "red zone", they can be stolen by other coaches.
 In this case, any artist who was set to be eliminated will take their place.